Managing the Details

 - Go to medical appointments when you can and take notes.
 Even when we are healthy, there is a lot of information to digest during a doctor’s visit.
 People with heart disease often benefit from having someone else in the room as well.
 You can help take notes, ask questions, request copies of medical records and provide moral support.

 - Keep track of test results.
 It’s important that you or your loved one ask for copies of test results.
 For example, knowing cholesterol and glucose levels and how they change over time is an important part of managing heart disease.
-Keep a notebook or file or, better yet, use CardioSmart trackers to earn points as you make entries in your health log.
+Keep a notebook or file and write your numbers in it.

 - Make sure you know what medications are being taken and why.
 People with heart disease often take multiple medications.
 Sometimes it is hard to remember when and how to take all of them.
 Certain medications can also interact to change the way each works and may be dangerous.
 To guard against these problems, be sure your loved one keeps an updated list of all the medications he/she takes, including over-the-counter drugs and supplements, and reviews it regularly with the doctor.
-Take advantage of CardioSmart tools like the CardioSmart Med Reminder app.
+Take advantage of CardioSmart tools.

 - Track and get help managing medical bills.
 Many heart-related conditions require ongoing medical visits, imaging or blood tests, procedures and, in some cases, rehabilitation.
 That means a stack of bills, explanations of benefit and other paperwork.
 It can be difficult to stay organized or even understand what these statements mean.
 Many caregivers say this is the hardest part of dealing with a chronic condition.
 If you have questions or feel overwhelmed, talk to the doctor’s or hospital's billing department.
 You might also consider asking your insurance company to provide a case worker who can help.